MHS Adoption Program

 MHS accepts unwanted non-venomous reptiles or amphibians of any kind or in any condition.
 We suggest a $25 freewill donation for some of the more difficult to place animals.

 MHS will guarantee one of two things.
 Either we will find a good home (that means someone who has the backing of the society, the proper caging, equipment and knowledge), or the animal may be humanely euthanized.
 Due to the volume of animals we receive, we cannot guarantee placement.
-However, few animals have ever been euthanized and only Iguanas have been put down due to lack of space.
+However, very few animals have ever been euthanized and only Iguanas have been put down due to lack of space.

 We receive animals only one day a month except in emergencies which are dealt with on a case by case basis (see dates below).
 If you have such an emergency, feel free to contact the Adoption Chair in advance.
 Our regular intake day is the Thursday preceding the meeting date.